r-lib/testthat/README.md

 test_package(yourpackage)
 ```

-Now, recommend practice is to put your tests in `tests/testthat`, and ensure `R CMD check` runs then by putting the following code in `tests/test-all.R`:
+Now, recommend practice is to put your tests in `tests/testthat`, and ensure `R CMD check` runs them by putting the following code in `tests/test-all.R`:

 ```R
 library(testthat)